 The keel for the first Italian submarine of the U212A class, Salvatore Todaro (S526), was laid at the Muggiano shipyard in July 1999.
 The submarine was launched in November 2003 and commissioned into service in March 2006.

 The second submarine, Scirè (S527), was laid in May 2000, launched in December 2004 and delivered to the Italian Navy in February 2007.
-The keel for Pietro Venuti (S528) was laid in December 2009 followed by the launch in October 2014 and commissioning in 2015.
+The keel for Pietro Venuti (S528), the third submarine, was laid in December 2009, followed by the launch in October 2014 and commissioning in 2015.

 The fourth and final submarine in class, Romeo Romei (S529), was launched in July 2015 and began sea trials in March 2016.
 The last two submarines replaced the two ageing Sauro Class III-series submarines.